-Windows Explorer in Vista and Windows 7 makes use of different folder templates to present the files to the user.
-A folder with mostly images for instance is displayed using the image template, one with videos the video template, and folders where a dominant type cannot be determined use the general view template.
+Windows Explorer in Vista and Windows 7 makes use of different folder templates to present the files and folders to the user.
+A folder with mostly images for instance is displayed using the image template, one with videos using the video template, and folders where a dominant type cannot be determined use the general view template.
 Folder views can change from one day to the other, for instance by moving 20 images to a folder with five text files, which usually changes the view mode to the image template.

 This can be highly confusing, and requires some manual view mode modifications from time to time to change to the desired view mode.
 As we have mentioned previously, a wrongly configured folder mode can slow down the folder display time in Windows (see Fix slow folders in Windows 7).